 - Setting analysis: Who will you speak to in which setting?
-How will this affect your talk? - Structure and 'story' of a presentation - Slide design, not decoration - Stage fright and how to enjoy the adrenaline - Rhetoric - Your own presentation: Integrate what you have learned and get feedback - Q&A sessions - Presenting online: How to make the best use of this format - Setting the stage: Sound, light, desk height, camera settings, background, and how to look good - A professional (first) impression: Online versus offline - Adapting your presentation to this new medium - Engaging and connecting with your online audience - The proper energy levels: How do online and offline differ? - Video conferencing etiquette: Speaking up, taking turns, time delays
+How will this affect your talk? - Structure and 'story' of a presentation - Slide design, not decoration - Stage fright and how to enjoy the adrenaline - Rhetoric - Your own presentation: Integrate what you have learned and get feedback - Q&A sessions - Presenting online: How to make best use of this format - Setting the stage: sound, light, desk height, camera settings, background and how to look good - A professional (first) impression: online versus offline - Adapting your presentation to this new medium - Engaging and connecting with your online audience - The right energy levels: how does online differ from offline? - Video conferencing etiquette: speaking up, taking turns, time delays

-Day 1 Day 3 Day 5 Weeks 2-3 Live webinar - Engage the audience - Your storyline Live webinar - Plenary presentations - Slide design Live webinar - Plenary presentations - Rhetorics, stage fright and Q&A sessions Individual written feedback from the Individual and group course work (online and offline) Individual and group course work (online and offline) Individual and group course work (online and offline) instructor
+Day 1 Day 3 Day 5 Weeks 2-3 Live webinar - Engage the audience - Your storyline Live webinar - Plenary presentations - Slide design Live webinar - Plenary presentations - Rhetorics, stage fright and Q&A sessions Individual written feedback from the instructor Individual and group course work (online and offline) Individual and group course work (online and offline) Individual and group course work (online and offline)